-This post on how to weave a square knot DIY dog tug toy is still one of the most popular articles in our archives.
-Fun never goes out of fashion!
-Tug toy are quick crafts and can be made with inexpensive materials and minimal supplies.
-Check out the DIY details below, including instructions, diagrams, and pictures for how to make a simple four stranded square dog tug toy like Humphrey’s.
-Woofs!
+Grab ahold of a blog dog fan favourite!
+This post on how to weave a DIY square knot dog tug toy is one of the most popular posts in our blog archives.
+Fun never goes out of fashion.
+DIY dog tug toys are quick crafts that can be made with inexpensive materials and minimal supplies.
+We have lots of different tugs on the blog, but this is a great starter for weaving.
+Full DIY details are shared below, including instructions, diagrams, and pictures of how to make a simple four strand woven fleece square knot dog tug toy.

 Flashback to Puppy Playtime

-As some of you may already have seen on our social media posts, our puppy Humphrey is much harder on his toys than our older boy Oli ever was.
-I won’t name any brand names here, but some VERY expensive heavy-duty dog toys have lasted for mere minutes in his happy little mouth.
+As some of you may already have seen on our social media posts, our puppy Humphrey is much harder on his toys than our older boy Oli.
+I won’t name any brand names here, but some very expensive heavy-duty dog toys have lasted for mere minutes in his happy little mouth.
+And both of our boys are more than capable of decimating the average stuffed toy in a frenzy of fluff, like the ill-fated Mr. Elephant.

-I am in no way a pioneer of fleece dog toys, but I did weave a pretty mean gimp bracelet way back in the day.
+I’m not pioneer of tug toy weaving, but I did weave a pretty mean gimp bracelet way back in the day.
 Haha!
-The fundamentals are the same for toys.
-After a few (less robust) attempts, I finally made with a toy that both dogs enjoy and is able to survive for weeks of vigorous play.
+The fundamentals are the same for making tug toys.
+After a few less robust attempts with other materials, I created a tug toy that both dogs enjoy and is able to survive weeks of vigorous play.
 Hooray!
-Here are some simple visual instructions to help others who would like to try to make something similar.
+Here are some simple visual instructions to help others who would like to try to making their own tug toys.

-The materials and craft supplies used in making the tug toy shown are polar fleece fabric and scissors.
+The materials and craft supplies used in making the pictured tug toy are polar fleece fabric and scissors.
 No fancy tools or equipment required.
-Polar fleece is sturdy (as fabrics go), has a nice touch of stretchiness when playing, and can be easily machine washed for a drool refresh.
+Polar fleece is sturdy (as fabrics go), has a nice touch of stretchiness when playing, and is easily laundered for a drool refresh.
+You can read more in our post on choosing and using fleece for DIY dog tug toys.

-The resulting tug was great for interactive play.
-The weaving prevented it from being rapidly unravelled as a braided toy might, and the strips were sizeable enough that any pieces that might be ripped off were readily retrieved for the rubbish (supervision required) and unlike typical fabric there are no errant threads.
-In less destructive hands (claws…fangs…), these would last much longer.
-I can’t stress enough that supervision and interactivity is a must with this and any toy.
-Swallowing fabric (or anything that’s difficult to digest) is dangerous as it may lead to a blockage.
+The homemade tug toy was great for interactive play.
+Weaving prevented it from being rapidly unravelled as a braided toy might.
+Unlike many other fabrics, there are no issues with fraying or errant threads from fleece.
+Any pieces that might be ripped off from wild play were easily picked up for the rubbish.
+Supervision is required like all toys of course, but playing together is part of the tug toy fun.
+In less destructive hands (claws…fangs…) than my wild young beasts, this type of tug would last much longer.
+I can’t stress enough that supervision and interactivity is essential with any type of dog toy.
+Swallowing fabric or anything that’s difficult to digest is dangerous.

 Alternative Fabric Options

-Tug toys can be made with other materials, if you don’t have fleece, dislike using it for personal or environmental considerations, or just feel like something different.
+Dog tug toys can be made with other materials if you don’t have fleece, dislike using it for personal or environmental considerations, or just feel like something different.
 If you’re keen to upcycle, old blankets or clothing may be suitable for repurposing.
-Materials should be clean and sturdy, and avoid fabrics that shed threads as those types of linear bodies can be particularly dangerous.
+Materials should be clean and sturdy, and avoid fabrics that shed threads as those types of linear bodies can be particularly dangerous if swallowed.

-Weaving a Basic Square Knot Dog Tug Toy
+How to Weave a Square Knot Dog Tug Toy

-This toy uses what was called a square knot back when we used to make bracelets and other woven trinkets as kids, as the resulting woven object has square sides.
+This tug toy uses what we called a square knot when making bracelets and other woven trinkets as kids, as the resulting woven object has square sides.
 It is also known as a box knot or an alternating crown sinnet.
-The repeating pattern makes it a great technique to start with for your weaving projects.
-Plus the tugs are great fun!
-Check out our simple spiral DIY dog tug toys for an easy alternative weaving pattern, once you’re ready to try another design.
+The easy repeating pattern makes it a great technique to start with for your weaving projects.
+It’s a easy weaving project for learner or for younger crafters.
+And, of course, the tugs are great fun for playtime.
+Check out our simple spiral DIY dog tug toys for another an easy weaving pattern, once you’re ready to try another design.

 Preparing the Materials